aldenkane/cv2TermProject/README.md

 For a demonstration of both SIFT and tfeat matching, I created `kpt_matching_test.py`.
 The program matches both the SIFT and CNN-based tfeat descriptors to their respective bin descriptors.
 It uses 9 training objects, and employs Lowe's Ratio Test @ 0.6.
 For this reason, it is unlikely to match a CNN-based descriptor, as it has low recall (see Table 3).

 To run this program:
-1. SSH into ND CRC machines, with X forwarding to local machine (or another cluster) `ssh -X user@crcfe01.crc.nd.edu`
+1. SSH into ND CRC machines, with X forwarding to local machine `ssh -X user@crcfe01.crc.nd.edu`
 2. Clone this Git and navigate to top-level directory `git clone https://github.com/aldenkane/cv2TermProject.git`
 3. Obtain access to a GPU with CUDA support
     `qrsh -q gpu -l gpu_card=1`
-4. Create a Conda environment with the pertinent requirements `conda create --name alden_cv2 --file alden_requirements.txt`
+4. Create a Conda environment with the pertinent requirements. openCV 3.4.2 (not 4.x) is an important requirement, as support for SIFT has been deprecated in newer versions
+    `conda create --name alden_cv2 --file alden_requirements.txt`
 5. Activate Conda environment
     `conda activate alden_cv2`